 It all starts with an email.
-What type of Toyota Land Cruiser are you looking for?
-We only find the diesels down here, BJ40s, HJ45’s, etc. Let us know and we can be on the lookout for you.
+What type of Toyota Land Cruiser are you looking to import?
+Most countries have only the diesels while the US got the gas versions until 1975.
+BJ40s, HJ45’s, etc. Let us know what you have and we can start the process.
 Contact Us Here

-Driving a Land Cruiser isn’t for everyone.
+Importing a Land Cruiser isn’t for everyone.
 We know it’s cool but it can also be expensive.
-If you want to save money, buy a gas version (FJ) cruiser pre-1976.
-FJs are the least expensive, Jeep-style, Land Cruisers you can find in the States.
-Diesels can cost $8-10k more than the gas versions.
+If you want to save money, buy a gas version (FJ) cruiser pre-1976. (scroll down and see what’s on eBay now) FJs are the least expensive, Jeep-style, Land Cruisers you can find in the States.
+Diesels can cost $8-10k+ more than the gas versions.
+Bandierantes are even more.